xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

 Technology showcase to present the capabilities of cloud-native systems in the context of Geographic Information Systems for transmission system operators.
-Specifically, I extended a deck.gl React app with interactive elements as well as its interfaces via REST, WebSocket, and Kafka.
+In particular, I extended a deck.gl React app with interactive elements as well as its interfaces via REST, WebSocket, and Kafka.

 {{< div class="list-with-columns" >}}